Go With What You’re Confident and Comfortable With

 - You may experience headaches, nausea, mood swings, and breast tenderness.

 8. Shots:- This is another form of contraceptive method which can last long.
-Shots are nothing but an injection of the hormone progestin given to the women on their arm or on the bump.
+Shots are nothing but an injection of the hormone progestin given to the women on their arms or the bump.
 This hormone progestin goes into the bloodstream and prevents ovulation thus preventing pregnancy.
 It has to be taken every 3 months.
 It is 98% effective in preventing pregnancies and is high in cost.
 It doesn’t protect against sexually transmitted diseases(STDs).
 There can be some side effects like:-

 - Irregular periods.